jemmy512/book-notes/SE/refactoring-2.md

   Still, the evidence I hear from my colleagues in the industry is that too little refactoring is far more prevalent than too much.
 In other words, most people should try to refactor more often.

-  The point of refactoring isn’t to show how sparkly a code base is—it is purely economic.
-We refactor because it makes us faster—faster to add features, faster to fix bugs.
+  The point of refactoring isn’t to show how sparkly a code base is - it is purely economic.
+We refactor because it makes us faster - faster to add features, faster to fix bugs.

 * Code Ownership